neuroinformatics-unit/HowTo/docs/source/open_science/GIN-repositories.md

 :::{note}
-Initialising the GIN local repository (with `gin create` or `gin init`) will create a hidden `.git` directory under the repository directory.
-You can see it on the terminal by running `ls -la` from the local repository.
+Initialising the GIN local repository (with `gin create` or `gin init`) will create a hidden `.git` directory under the local repository directory.
 The local repository excluding this `.git` folder is what we will later call the _working directory_.
 :::